 The Manfredsson laboratory and BNL teamed up to perform a behavioural characterisation of novel AAV-vector constructs.

-Prof. Anne E. Rosser (Brain Repair Group, Cardiff University)
+Prof. Anne E. Rosser and Dr. Claire Kelly (Brain Repair Group, Cardiff University)

 In collaboration with the Brain Repair Group in Cardiff, UK we develop and validate the "neonatal densensitisation" model, which allows for long-term xenograft survival without the need of pharmacological immune-suppression.